-Unlike the shape of a woman's a hips or feet, when it comes to the difference between men's and women's skulls, the only general difference is that women tend to have a smaller circumference.
-There is technically no need for a female specific model beyond two things: hair, and color choices.
-As such, many manufacturers make a "women's" version of some of their climbing helmets, but it's really just the same as the men's in some prettier colors.
-This is the case with the women's Black Diamond Vector and Half Dome models, and the CAMP USA Armour.
+Unlike the shape of a woman's hips or feet, when it comes to the difference between men's and women's skulls, the only general difference is that women tend to have a smaller circumference.
+There is technically no need for a female-specific model beyond two things: hair, and color choices.
+As such, many manufacturers make a "women's" version of some of their climbing helmets, but it's just the same as the men's in some prettier colors.
+This scenario is the case with the women's Black Diamond Vector and Half Dome models.

 While not all women have long hair and wear ponytails, those that do (and the guys too!) know that it can be challenging to get a good fit in a helmet.
 Petzl decided to try and solve the ponytail issue with the Elia, which has a cutout in the rear band to accommodate a ponytail.
 Unfortunately for the guys with hair, this one has feminine styling and pink colorways.

 Some of the unisex models that we tested can also be ponytail compatible.
-If the tightening band sits high enough on your head there may be room below it for a ponytail. alternately, if there is enough room between the tightening band and the helmet itself, you can always slide it through the gap.
-This worked best with the Petzl Sirocco and Mammut Wall Rider, but not at all with any of the models that used a click-wheel to tighten it.
+If the tightening band sits high enough on your head, there may be room below it for a ponytail.
+Alternately, if there is enough room between the tightening band and the helmet itself, you can always slide it through the gap.
+This arrangement worked best with the Petzl Sirocco and Mammut Wall Rider, but not at all with any of the models that used a click-wheel to tighten it.

 Kids Specific Models

-Linings are an important component of a comfortable helmet, and ensure a secure fit.
+Linings are an important component of a comfortable helmet and ensure a secure fit.
 Most models have small pads composed of open cell foam covered in fuzzy material.
 These pads are for fit and comfort, and are supposed to keep your head from directly touching hard plastic or raw styrofoam.
-Similar to bike helmets, the lining also serves to soak up sweat so it doesn't drip in your eyes.
-The linings can be removed for washing, but we usually feel like we "ain't got time for that."
+Similar to bike helmets, the lining also serves to soak up sweat, so it doesn't drip in your eyes.
+The linings can come off for washing, but we usually feel like we "ain't got time for that."
 We found that all of the padded linings do a good job, and don't have a strong preference for one over the other.

 All of the climbing helmets that we tested display the CE label, which means that they meet the CE EN 12492 requirement.
-This is a standard for mountaineering helmets established by the Conformité Européenne; if a manufacturer wants to sell their products in Europe, it has to pass their test.
-In addition, many climbing helmets are further certified to the voluntary UIAA standard, which is a little more stringent.
+This certification is a standard for mountaineering helmets established by the Conformité Européenne; if a manufacturer wants to sell their products in Europe, it has to pass their test.
+Also, many climbing helmets meet the voluntary UIAA standard, which is a little more stringent.
 Here's what you need to know about these tests.

 First, a 5 kg mass is dropped from a height of 2 m while the helmet is on a head form.
 There's a sensor in the neck of the head form that can't register more than 10 kN for the CE test and 8 kN for the UIAA standard.
-Then there's a frontal, lateral and dorsal test, where a 5 kg mass is dropped again but this time from a height of .5 m while the helmet is tilted at a 60 degree angle.
-Again, the neck form can't register more than 10 kN for the CE test and 8 kN for the UIAA.
-The standard for the penetration test is the same for both bodies — a 3 kg mass with a pointed tip is dropped from a height of 1 m.
+Then there's a frontal, lateral and dorsal test, where a 5 kg mass drops again but this time from a height of .5 m while the helmet tilts at a 60-degree angle.
+Still, the neck form can't register more than 10 kN for the CE test and 8 kN for the UIAA.
+The standard for the penetration test is the same for both bodies — a 3 kg mass with a sharp tip drops from a height of 1 m.
 The tip can penetrate the helmet but can't touch the head form.
 There's also a slippage test and a strength of chin strap test.